States Participating in the 50% Challenge

 • At least 18 states approved laws clarifying rules around taking student attendance, requiring intervention strategies and softening punitive approaches to truancy.
 Check out our blog post and watch the FutureEd webinar, State Policy Solutions for Reducing Student Absenteeism.

-• Sample press release.
+• Announce your participation in the challenge using our sample press release!.
 Please tailor as you wish and there is no need to credit Attendance Works.